 My strides quickened in an attempt to match his pace.
 "You mean like sixteen years older.
 In the real world that's not classified as a few years."

 It was his turn to roll his eyes.
 As if his previous comment hadn’t applied to him.
-“Whatever, she sure as hell don't act like she's that age," he grumbled.
+“Whatever, she sure as hell doesn't act like she's that age," he grumbled.

 Say what now?
 Ehew!
 Now that image was stamped in my poor brain.

 Yep, a total jerk.
 I didn't know why I kept perfecting his schedule like his assistant.
-We both knew what happens when he visited Ms. Hooks.
+We both knew what would transpire when he visited Ms. Hooks.
 Yet, I was the one who seemed to remember these things.

 As if the universe was playing a sick joke on us, there Ms. Hooks came trotting towards us.
 I stopped in my tracks, blinked several times to ensure she was real.